chuckleplant/blog/_posts/2017-04-30-light-shafts.md

 \color{red}{L(s,\theta)} \color{black}{=} \color{steadyblue}{L_0} \color{rosamund}{e^{-\tau s}} \color{black}{+} \frac{1}{\tau} \color{orange}{E_{sun}} \color{greenbean}{S(\theta)} \color{black}{(1 - } \color{rosamund}{e^{-\tau s}}\color{black}{)}$$

 The <font color="FF0000">light accounting for volumetric scattering</font> is a linear interpolation <font color="C649FF">weighed by the extinction constant</font>.
-Note how we interpolate between the <font color="004CD4">light computed at a given point</font> (using the rendering equation above) and the light due to scattering, which is a product of the <font color="FFAF00">source illumination</font> from the sun (or light source) and the <font color="4C9900">angular scattering term</font> according to Rayleigh and Mie properties.
+Note how we interpolate between the <font color="004CD4">light computed at a given point</font> (eq.
+1) and the light due to scattering, which is a product of the <font color="FFAF00">source illumination</font> from the sun (or light source) and the <font color="4C9900">angular scattering term</font> according to Rayleigh and Mie properties.

+## Rayleigh and Mie scattering

 Rayleigh and Mie scattering describes how light scatters off of molecules in a medium depending on the size of those molecules.
 Smaller molecules respond to Mie scattering more than Rayleigh and viceversa.[^32]

-{% include image.html file="rayleigh-meow.png" description="Image based on [Hyperphysics scattering post](http://hyperphysics.phy-astr.gsu.edu/hbase/atmos/blusky.html) and derived from [Sharayanan's work](https://commons.wikimedia.org/wiki/File:Mie_scattering.svg) hence under the [Creative Commons Attribution-Share Alike 3.0 Unported](https://creativecommons.org/licenses/by-sa/3.0/deed.en) licence." %}
+{% include image.html file="rayleigh-meow.png" description="Image based on [Hyperphysics scattering post](http://hyperphysics.phy-astr.gsu.edu/hbase/atmos/blusky.html) and derived from [Sharayanan's work](https://commons.wikimedia.org/wiki/File:Mie_scattering.svg).
+Under the [Creative Commons Attribution-Share Alike 3.0 Unported](https://creativecommons.org/licenses/by-sa/3.0/deed.en) licence." %}

-# The GLSL approach

-# Application in games

-This technique is quite easy to implement, and to the uneducated viewer it will be an amusing effect.
-This is why many games have overused it, and still do.
-It is based on physical effects, but is not by any means physically realistic.
-The effect is only valid when the light is very distant, and in screen space.
-The effect disappears completely when the light is either out of view or completely occluded.

-But, should games aim for physical realism?
-I don't think so.
-As a means to transmitting emotions to the player, game developers should use any possible trick to do so, visual illusions such as this rather simplistic radial blur are very effective.

-# Sample application - Wallpaper generator

 # References